 Aaron is currently an Organizational Specialist with the National Education Association where he helps locals to build effective means of identifying leaders, learning organizing skills, identifying priorities, and building the power to win.
 He loves working with members to feel ownership over their unions and empowered to take on the issues that matter at the bargaining table, in the workplace, and in our communities.

 Sarah has been with NEARI since August of 2016, after having been an organizer in the NEA national office for six years.
 Her work has included organizing early childhood teachers in Massachusetts, leading a national campaign on Time to Teach and the reduction of standardized testing in schools, and piloting Bargaining for the Common good projects where the broader community and labor come together around shared interests.
 She lives in Wakefield with her sons Milo and Shane and her partner Patrick.

-Amanda is an English teacher at Portsmouth High School, NEA Portsmouth President, and NEARI Region II Vice President.
+Amanda is currently a NEARI UniServ Director, but taught English at Portsmouth High School for x years.
+Amanda served as NEA Portsmouth President, and NEARI Region II Vice President.
 She is a lover of Faulkner and Victorian Gothic literature, but passionate about Freire, Shor, and all things oriented for social justice in and out of the classroom. #resist

 Use the number on your membership card as your login for the Access Member Benefits program.